bal-sm/repo-for-learning/systems/programming/git/Git_copy_file_preserving_history_[duplicate]/README.md

 Suppose you want to create a copy of file `foo` called `bar`.
 In that case the workflow you'd use would look like this:

+My note:
+> Don't forget to create a new branch, before do steps below.
+> For example:
+> "duplicate#thing" branch

 ```bash
 git mv foo bar
 git commit